britovski/vsdBasicPD/README.md

     Placement settings: init.
 Density 0.7
     Arrange Pins: Auto Group and apply
     Arrange Pins: New Group and create my_pin_grouping for resetn and clk pins.
-Check only left box, as we can seen in image below.
+Check only left box.

+as we can seen in image below.

 ![q1_2](https://github.com/britovski/PhyDesign_WS/blob/main/images/l22.PNG)